polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Executor

 A means of executing a function call in a given [runtime](#runtime) with a set of dependencies.
-There are two orchestration engines in Substrate, _WebAssembly_ and _native_.
+There are two orchestration engines in Polkadot SDK, _WebAssembly_ and _native_.

 - The _native executor_ uses a natively compiled runtime embedded in the node to execute calls.
 This is a performance optimization available to up-to-date nodes

 - The _WebAssembly executor_ uses a [Wasm](#webassembly-wasm) binary and a Wasm interpreter to execute calls.
 The binary is guaranteed to be up-to-date regardless of the version of the blockchain node because it is persisted in the [state](#state) of the Polkadot SDK-based chain

-## Extrinsic

-A general term for data that originates outside the runtime, is included in a block, and leads to some action.
-This includes user-initiated transactions and inherent transactions placed into the block by the block builder.

-It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
-Extrinsics can take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).

-For more technical details, see the [Polkadot spec](https://spec.polkadot.network/#id-extrinsics){target=\_blank}.

 ## Existential Deposit